jimmythongtran/holbertonschool-sysadmin_devops/0x14-postmortem/README.md

 July 2018 (pending): Google has also offered to help clad the undersea fibre optic cables with Kevlar-like material.
 Due to the termination of the Trans-Pacific Partnership (TPP) by the Trump Administration, this arrangement is pending a re-instatement of the Trans-Pacific Partnership (TPP), or amended by-laws of the agreement.

-August 2018 (pending): FitBit, emboldened with their latest acquisition of the smartwatch company Pebble, will deploy devices that will emit electromagnetic waves towards where the fish will resides, diverging the sharks away from the cables.
+August 2018 (pending): FitBit, emboldened with their latest acquisition of the smartwatch company Pebble, will deploy devices that will emit electromagnetic waves towards where the fish will reside, diverging the sharks away from the cables.
 This arrangment is also pending the aforementioned TPP re-instatement.

 January 2019: Deputy Prime Minister Vuong Dinh Hue will propose a draft mandating all households have DOTA 2 pre-installed on their computers in an effort to increase the efficiency of internet connectivity monitoring.
 The budget will come from a decrease in FPT's devops team budget for the fiscal years of 2019-2024.